sarahlc888/cellular-automata-on-rpi-gpu/gpu_guide.md

 ## Notes on the Raspberry Pi's GPU

+Note: cannot request 1,280 size

 ### Overview
-GPU vs QPU vs VPU
+In addition to the ARM processor, the Raspberry Pi includes a VideoCore IV graphics processing unit (GPU).

+"Quad Processor (QPU).
+The QPU is a 16-way SIMD processor.
+Each processor has two vector floatingpoint ALUs which carry out multiply and non-multiply operations in parallel with single instruction cycle latency.
+Internally the QPU is a 4-way SIMD processor multiplexed 4× over four cycles, making it particularly suited to processing streams of quads of pixels." manual GPU vs QPU vs VPU

 TODO: clarify why memory has to be locked and stuff and allocated